 The Southern African Development Community is an inter-governmental organization headquartered in Botswana.
 Its goal is to further regional socio-economic cooperation and integration as well as political and security cooperation among 16 countries in southern Africa.
-SADC is already a member of ITU-D with exemption from fees.
+SADC is already a Sector Member of ITU-D with exemption from fees.
 The secretariat is of the view that this entity meets the criteria for exemption for ITU-R and ITU-T.

 The following paragraph should be added on page 3: